torin555/screeps.ocs/OCS_Constitution.md

     * Solution validation
     * Closing of issues

-## 2. Member Admission

-  1. Admission of new members requires approval of all members of all sectors (block of rooms around SK center rooms, framed by controlerless "highway" rooms) that candidate has rooms of.
-  2. The secretary will inform all affected members of such a case.
-Those members my or may not react on that notification within 3 days (min.
-72h).
-A missing statement means approval of that candidate.
-  3. As soon as all affected members approved a candidate, it may join the alliance.
-  4. If there is a rejection, that candidate may not join until the rejection has been retracted or the candidate relocates all rooms in all sectors which are in common with that rejecting member.
-  5. If the candidate claims any new rooms during the admission process, affecting new sectors, its inhabitants will get notified and asked for approval, as defined in §2.2 and a new approval time period starts.

-## 3. Ingame behaviour

-  1. Aggressive acts against players of the group (OCS) or any other alliance, as listed on the LOAN map (http://www.leagueofautomatednations.com/map), require consensus of the group.
-  2. Smaller players without membership in an alliance can be harmed or eliminated by individual decision.
-These are only those players with owned rooms < 4 and GCL < 5.
-  3. Players without membership in an alliance which don't fall into the definition of §3.2 may not get harmed, but should get an official invitation for the group at first.
-The invitation has to be made by either the Community Manager or Group Manager.
-    1. The invited player has a time limit of 5 days to react.
-The invitation loses liability beyond this limit.
-Accomodation is still possible after the deadline the but requires consensus of the group.
-    2. The invited player may be target of aggressive actions if he/she does not react within the time limit.
-    3. If the invited player reacts on the invitation and is not joining the alliance he may be harmed/eliminated, unless there are reasons and a consensus of the group not to do so.

 ## 4. Diplomatic Status

 We try to be as neutral as possible.
 Excemptions are listed below.